mlai-bonn/SeminarDeepLearning/s02_Regularization.md

 $ \tilde{J}(w;X, y) = \frac{\alpha}{2}w^Tw + J(w;X,y) $

-Here, alpha serve as the regularization parameter.
-It is known as hyperparameter, whoand it's value is optimized for efficient results. $L_2$ regularization is also known as weight decay as it decrease the weights towards zero but not exactly at 0.
+Here, alpha serves as the regularization parameter.
+It is known as hyperparameter, and it's value is optimized for efficient results. $L_2$ regularization is also known as weight decay as it decrease the weights towards zero but not exactly at 0.

 In $L_1$, we have: